Netflix/atlas-docs/docs/api/graph/heatmap.md

 based on the final count.

 ## Percentiles
-Heat maps are particularly useful on top of [percentile](../../spectator/patterns/percentile-timer.md) metrics to analyze the entire measurement range.
+Heatmaps are particularly useful on top of [percentile](../../spectator/patterns/percentile-timer.md) metrics to analyze the entire measurement range.